Laser Cataract Surgery in Northbrook IL

 Precision – Even an experienced surgeon cannot duplicate the precision of incisions made by the laser.

-Predictability – The reproducibility of the corneal incisions and the lens capsule opening provide for more predictable lens implant position and astigmatism correction.
+Predictability – The reproducibility of the corneal incisions and the lens capsule opening provide for a more predictable lens implant position and astigmatism correction.
 This lessens the need for glasses after surgery.

 Customization – The built-in 3D imaging ability of the laser allows treatment to be tailored to the individual eye to a degree that is not possible with traditional cataract surgery.